zoopyserg/automatic-rails-setup/README.md

 ````
 (this will run all the installations).

-Note, this is still in Beta, I will let you know when it's fully functional.
+Note, this installer is still in Beta, I will let you know when it's fully functional.
 This is a rough idea.

 Then go to Vim and do: